hltj/kotlinx.coroutines-cn/docs/topics/exception-handling.md

 <!--- TEST-->

 If a coroutine encounters an exception other than `CancellationException`, it cancels its parent with that exception.
 This behaviour cannot be overridden and is used to provide stable coroutines hierarchies for [structured concurrency](https://github.com/Kotlin/kotlinx.coroutines/blob/master/docs/composing-suspending-functions.md#structured-concurrency-with-async).
 [CoroutineExceptionHandler] implementation is not used for child coroutines.

-> In these examples, [CoroutineExceptionHandler] is always installed to a coroutine
-> that is created in [GlobalScope].
-It does not make sense to install an exception handler to a coroutine that
-> is launched in the scope of the main [runBlocking], since the main coroutine is going to be always cancelled
-> when its child completes with exception despite the installed handler.
+> In these examples [CoroutineExceptionHandler] is always installed to a coroutine that is created in [GlobalScope].
+It does not make sense to install an exception handler to a coroutine that is launched in the scope of the main [runBlocking], since the main coroutine is going to be always cancelled when its child completes with exception despite the installed handler.
->
-{type="note"}

 The original exception is handled by the parent only when all its children terminate, which is demonstrated by the following example.